dqops/dqo/docs/client/operations/shared_credentials.md

 ___
 ## get_all_shared_credentials
-Returns a list of all shared credentials that are present in the DQOps user&#x27;s home .credentials/ folder..
+Returns a list of all shared credentials that are present in the DQOps user&#x27;s home .credentials/ folder.

 Follow the [link](https://github.com/dqops/dqo/blob/develop/distribution/python/dqops/client/api/shared_credentials/get_all_shared_credentials.py) to see the source code on GitHub.